rtemirbulat/rtemirbulat/README.md

 ## Hi there, my name is Rassul, a software developer from Astana, Kazakhstan 👋
+# Skillset - Java Spring, Python, Data Engineering
-#🌱 I’m currently learning Java Backend and Data Engineering
+#🌱 I’m currently learning Machine Learning, Natural Language Processing and all what associated with data
 <!--
 **rtemirbulat/rtemirbulat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.